manju690/ANS/wiUpdatingRoles.md

-## The Above Procedure In ANS-MAR Is Applied For DEV
+## The above procedure in ANS-MAR is applied for dev

-## Same Procedure Will Be Done For Both PRD And DEV In ANS-CLY Environment
+## Same procedure will be done for both PRD And DEV in ANS-CLY Environment